 Teenagers with disability, chronic health conditions or other additional needs

 Talking can help teenagers with additional needs who are experiencing anxiety about this situation, just as it can help teenagers without additional needs.
-In particular, you can support your child with additional needs by acknowledging her worries or anxieties and listening actively when she wants to talk about her feelings.
+In particular, you can support your child with additional needs by acknowledging their worries or anxieties and listening actively when your child wants to talk about feelings.

-It’s also important to make sure your child has reliable information about how coronavirus (COVID-19) might affect him and his health condition.
+It’s also important to make sure your child has reliable information about how coronavirus (COVID-19) might affect them and their health condition.
 Teenagers can get a lot of misinformation about their conditions from the internet or friends.

 It’s a good idea to seek advice from your GP or specialist about whether your child has a higher risk of getting coronavirus (COVID-19) and what extra precautions your child might need to take.

 About physical distancing

 Physical distancing is a way to slow the spread of coronavirus (COVID-19).
 Coronavirus (COVID-19) spreads easily through sneezing, coughing and contact with infected people or objects.